Frosty63101/GR-CustomDiscordStatus/README.md

 1. Clone the repository:
     ```
     git clone https://github.com/Frosty63101/DiscCustomGRRP.git
+    cd DiscCustomGRRP
     ```
-2. Install any required dependencies as described in your project's documentation.
+2. Install any required dependencies listed in `requirements.txt`.
+    ```
+    pip install -r requirements.txt
+    ```

 ## Usage

-Run the main script to start the application:
+Install dependencies and run the main script to start the application:
     ```
     python GR-CustomDiscordStatus.py
+    ```

+If you want to create a standalone executable, you can use PyInstaller.
+Make sure you have it installed:
+    ```
+    pip install pyinstaller
     ```

 exe compiled with PyInstaller: